gitphilw/scf/README.md

 flexible and extensible transformation pipeline to convert EBU STL formats and EBU-TT subtitle formats.

-The SCF is a stable release with the version 1.9.1.
+The SCF RTBF fork is based on the  IRT-Open-Source/scf  release with the version 1.9.1.
+This version is 1.9.1-RTBF

 ## License